Considering that nearly 80% of Americans own a clothes dryer, it’s no surprise that many of us are curious about how much it costs to run one.

 Not only can it take much longer for your clothes to dry, but it can also lead to higher energy bills and damaged clothes.

-In my experience, you should always aim to fill your dryer around 75% full.
-This allows enough room for clothes to move around freely, preventing restricted airflow.
+In my experience, you should always aim to fill your dryer around 75% to allow enough room for clothes to move freely, preventing restricted airflow.

-But, if you live alone or need to dry a small load, I recommend making sure your electric dryer is at least 1/3 full.
-This allows the sensors to accurately detect moisture levels and dry your clothes accordingly.
+But, if you live alone or need to dry a small load, I recommend ensuring your electric dryer is at least 1/3 full to allow the sensors to accurately detect moisture levels and dry your clothes accordingly.

-Never mix wet clothes with partially dry ones, as this can throw off the moisture detector and cause the dryer to work harder.
-You should also avoid putting dripping wet clothes in your appliance because they’ll take much longer to dry, which may lead to increased energy bills, a damaged motor, and expensive repair costs!
+Never mix wet clothes with partially dry ones because doing so can throw off the moisture detector and cause the dryer to work harder.
+You should also avoid putting dripping wet clothes in your appliance because they’ll take much longer to dry, which can lead to increased energy bills, a damaged motor, and expensive repair costs!

-While properly loading your dryer is essential to reduce its running costs and extend its lifespan, selecting the right cycle is also important when it comes to saving money and taking care of your clothes.
+While properly loading your dryer is essential to reduce its running costs and extend its lifespan, selecting the right cycle is also important.

-You see, each cycle has different run times and temperatures, which means that selecting the wrong cycle can lead to damaging your clothes and wasting energy and money.
+You see, each cycle has different run times and temperatures, which means that selecting the wrong cycle can damage your clothes and waste energy and money.

 People often ask me how often they should inspect and clean their venting system.
 The answer is at least once a year.

-You see, this is one of the most effective ways of preventing lint buildup and ensuring your dryer’s performance.
+You see, inspecting the venting system is one of the most effective ways of reducing running costs, preventing lint buildup, and ensuring your dryer’s performance.

 Here’s how to clean the venting system: